MrAventador/multiple-checkpoints-samp/README.md

 >       1 if function executed successfully
 >* **Remarks:**

->       It will print an error message if it fails to destroy the checkpoint(cpid is invalid)
+>       It will print an error message if it fails to destroy the checkpoint(cpid is invalid or player is not connected)

 # Callbacks: